MilitaoLucas/olex2/README.md

 # Olex2: Crystallography at your fingertip!
+**Unofficial fork with some specific changes so it can be compiled in my machine.
+Use it at your own risk.
+I provide no guarantees it will work!
+I am not affiliated with Olexsys.**
+---
 This reposityory contains the source code for the Olex2 software by Olexsys.
 Please refer to the [documentation](https://www.olexsys.org/olex2/docs/) for instructions on how to use it.
 It is mainly divided in 2 repositories.
 This repository contains the core utils necessary